Population Research and Policy Review

 Population Research and Policy Review is a bimonthly peer-reviewed academic journal covering demography.
 It was established in 1982 and is published by Springer Science+Business Media on behalf of the Southern Demographic Association, of which it is the official journal.
-The editors-in-chief are Kara Joyner and Corey Sparks (both at The University of Texas at San Antonio).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.051.
+The editors-in-chief are David Warner (University of Alabama at Birmingham) and Susan Stewart (Iowa State University).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 2.6.